22分钟阅读更新于 2026年6月

 Why Choose a Ryokan Within 2 Hours of Tokyo?

-The zones surrounding Tokyo—Hakone, Atami, Nikko, and the Karuizawa area—are historic resort destinations, developed precisely because of their accessibility from the capital.
+The zones surrounding Tokyo—Hakone onsen area, Atami, Nikko, and the Karuizawa area—are historic resort destinations, developed precisely because of their accessibility from the capital.
 This isn't a new trend; it's a travel pattern perfected over centuries, now accelerated by the Shinkansen and limited express trains.
 The 'within 2 hours' frame isn't just about convenience; it's about strategic escapes.
 The most underrated of these is Atami; at just 50 minutes from Tokyo Station via the Tokaido Shinkansen, it offers ocean-facing rotenburo (outdoor baths) literally on the doorstep of the bullet train line.
 In contrast, a trip to Nikko, while longer, unlocks access to the UNESCO World Heritage Toshogu Shrine before the day-trip crowds descend—a privilege Hakone visitors miss.
 Each area offers a distinct flavor, from Hakone's volcanic landscapes and art museums to Karuizawa's cool mountain air, all providing a profound and immediate contrast to the city you just left behind.
+For a deep-dive on Hakone specifically — the highest-density ryokan zone in the Tokyo radius — see our complete Hakone ryokan ranking.

 1. Gora Kadan (Hakone)